What happens in Ukraine will have impact on Indo-Pacific: EU chief | Law-Order

 ''We will continue our multi-faceted engagement, we will continue to cooperate on tackling common challenges and we will protect our essential interests and promote our values,'' she added.

-Referring to global infrastructure requirements, von der Leyen talked about the EU rolling out the Global Gateway, which is Europe's vision for investment in the clean and sustainable global infrastructure.
+Referring to infrastructure requirements, von der Leyen talked about the EU rolling out the Global Gateway, which is Europe's vision for investment in clean and sustainable global infrastructure.

 ''Global Gateway will enable up to EUR 300 billion to support major infrastructure priorities around the world.
 From clean energy to digitalisation, you name it, our offer will be transparent and values-driven.
 With Europe, what you see is what you get,'' she said.